nfredmond/DOT-Dashboard/combined_documentation.md

    - `GET /api/scenarios/[id]/gis/network`: Get network-level GIS data for a scenario

 All routes implement appropriate authentication and authorization checks to ensure that users can only access data from their own organization.
-# **CAMP Integration Technical Implementation Guide**
+# **GreenChAMP (Green DOT Chained Activity Modelling Process) Integration Technical Implementation Guide**

-This guide provides a detailed, step-by-step approach to integrating the **Chained Activity Modeling Process (CAMP)** into the Planning Manager web application.
+This guide provides a detailed, step-by-step approach to integrating the **Chained Activity Modeling Process (GreenChAMP (Green DOT Chained Activity Modelling Process))** into the Planning Manager web application.
 Each section below covers a key technical aspect, with instructions, code examples, and best practices for a seamless integration.

 ## **1\.
 Database Schema & Storage (PostgreSQL \+ PostGIS)**